uktrade/data-hub-api/docs/Elasticsearch migrations.md

 ## Renaming and moving fields

-This should be rare, but if a field needs to be renamed or moved (for example, moved from a top-level field to a multi-field), and the field was used as part of a filter or was a global search field, then there are a couple more steps to do to make sure search continues to work during the migration:
+This should be uncommon, but if a field needs to be renamed or moved (for example, moved from a top-level field to a multi-field), and the field was used as part of a filter or was a global search field, then there are a couple more steps to do to make sure search continues to work during the transition.

+If the field is returned in search responses, is a sort-by option, or there is more complex logic relating to the field:

+1. Add the new field, keeping the old field in place and existing query logic unchanged.
+2. Add a news fragment deprecating the old field.
+3. Release this, and populate the new field with data by running `./manage.py migrate_es`.
+4. Update query logic (global search fields, filters, sort-by options etc.) to use the new field, and remove the old field once the deprecation period has expired.

+In simpler cases, you can avoid the intermediate release by adding and removing the field at the same time (but only do this if you are sure that it is safe):

+1. Simultaneously add the new field and remove the old field from the search model.
-- If the field was used in a filter, use a composite filter (using the `COMPOSITE_FILTERS` attribute on the view) that looks at both the old and new fields.
+2. If the field was used in a filter, use a composite filter (using the `COMPOSITE_FILTERS` attribute on the view) that looks at both the old and new fields.
-- If the field was used in global search, put both the old and new fields in the search fields for the model (the `SEARCH_FIELDS` attribute on the Elasticsearch model).
+3. If the field was used in global search, put both the old and new fields in the search fields for the model (the `SEARCH_FIELDS` attribute on the Elasticsearch model).

+   (Note: It’s important that both fields don’t exist on the same document at the same time, as this will affect scores calculated during searches.)
-- Add the old field to `PREVIOUS_MAPPING_FIELDS` on the model (otherwise tests will fail as it will think it’s a non-existent field).
+4. Add the old field to `PREVIOUS_MAPPING_FIELDS` on the model (otherwise tests will fail as they will assume it’s a non-existent field).
+5. Release this, and run `./manage.py migrate_es`.

-Once the migration has been completed, you can remove references to the old field name from those attributes (and return composite filters to normal filters if applicable).
+6. Remove references to the old field from the attributes mentioned in previous steps (and return composite filters to normal filters if applicable).

 ## Force-updating an existing mapping